Marketing your own work may seem uncreative, tedious, and time-consuming, yet, for professionals it is necessary.

 #2 Generating the same posts on different platforms will not give fruitful results

 Although social media have many things in common, the world of social media differs.
 A successful social media strategy includes posting diverse and engaging content; however, when posting the same content, it should not be in the same way and with the same approach.

 We know Twitter is focused on now, so sharing your story on how you got inspired by you latest sculpture or movie, will not be as successful as posting a picture of your finished work with a 140-character explanation of what inspired you.

 On the other hand, posting a picture of the landscape you are going to use in your next movie, for instance, is also a great option for a Twitter post.
-Sharing your story on Facebook or Google plus, especially due to text options, is probably a better idea.
+Sharing your story on Facebook is probably a better idea.